openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-graphic-drawing-shape.md

 public func mesh(array: Array<Float64>, column: UInt32, row: UInt32): This
 ```

-**Function:** Sets mesh deformation data, defines a grid based on the given number of columns and rows, and uses a coordinate array to perform grid distortion/sampling transformation on the content.
+**Function:** Sets mesh deformation data, defining a grid by the given number of columns and rows, and using a coordinate array to perform mesh distortion/sampling transformation on the content.

 **System Capability:** SystemCapability.ArkUI.ArkUI.Full